APPROXIMATELY $925 MILLION IN SIMILAR DEBT OUTSTANDING

 involved in the ratings, public information, confidential and proprietary

-Moody's Investors Service's information and confidential and proprietary Moody's
+Moody's Investors Service's information, confidential and proprietary Moody's

 Moody's Investors Service considers the quality of information available on the

 credit satisfactory for the purposes of assigning a credit rating.

 MOODY'S adopts all necessary measures so that the information it uses in assigning a credit rating is of sufficient quality and from sources MOODY'S considers to be reliable including, when appropriate, independent third-party sources.
 However, MOODY'S is not an auditor and cannot in every instance independently verify or validate information received in the rating process.

 Please see ratings tab on the issuer/entity page on Moodys.com for the last rating action and the rating history.

 The date on which some Credit Ratings were first released goes back to a time before Moody's Investors Service's Credit Ratings were fully digitized and accurate data may not be available.
 Consequently, Moody's Investors Service provides a date that it believes is the most reliable and accurate based on the information that is available to it.
 Please see the ratings disclosure page on our website www.moodys.com for further information.